Andrew Moore (baseball)

-Andrew George Moore (born June 2, 1994) is an American professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Seattle Mariners.
+Andrew George Moore (born June 2, 1994) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners.
 Prior to playing professionally, he played college baseball for the Oregon State Beavers.
+He currently serves as the pitching coach for the Lake County Captains, the High-A affiliate of the Cleveland Guardians.

-Career
+Playing career

 Moore attended North Eugene High School in Eugene, Oregon.
 As a senior at North Eugene, he had a 0.76 earned run average (ERA) with 125 strikeouts in 72 and 2/3 innings.
 He played college baseball at Oregon State University for the Beavers.
 During his college career he was 27–9 with a 2.10 earned run average (ERA) and 251 strikeouts.

 Seattle Mariners

 Moore was drafted by the Seattle Mariners in the second round of the 2015 Major League Baseball Draft.
 He made his professional debut with the Everett AquaSox.
 He started 2016 with the Bakersfield Blaze and was promoted to the Jackson Generals during the season.

-Moore made his Major League Baseball debut on June 22, 2017 against the Detroit Tigers, going 7 innings, allowing 3 runs on 6 hits, no walks and 4 strikeouts for a quality start and the win.
+Moore made his Major League Baseball debut on June 22, 2017, against the Detroit Tigers, going 7 innings, allowing 3 runs on 6 hits, no walks and 4 strikeouts for a quality start and the win.
 He shuttled between the majors and the minors, making 8 starts and two relief appearances in the majors for the remainder of 2017.